 Candidates registering for medical practice in Alberta must provide evidence of English language proficiency (ELP), unless exempt.
 Please review our detailed ELP requirements and exemptions below.

 Current Testing Standard

-Unless exempt, candidates must complete IELTS (International English Language Testing System) academic version within 24 months before submitting their application to CPSA.
-Candidates require a minimum score of 7.0 in each test component.
-CPSA must be able to verify the test results with the issuing organization.
+Unless exempt, candidates need to complete IELTS (International English Language Testing System) academic version within 24 months before submitting their application to CPSA.
+Candidates must score at least 7.0 in each component of a single test.
+CPSA must be able to verify the test results with the issuing organization

 A candidate is exempt from the English Language Proficiency Testing Standard if: